برجاء الإنتظار ...

 Mechanism of action

-Vincristine is an antineoplastic drug with broad-spectrum anti-tumor activity in man.
+Vincristine sulphate is an antineoplastic drug with broad-spectrum anti-tumor activity in man.
 The drug may act by mitotic inhibition, causing an arrest of cell division in metaphase.
 The drug is relatively marrow-sparing and is thus suitable for use in combination with other cancer chemotherapeutic agents.

-Vincristine is poorly absorbed orally.
+Vincristine sulphate is poorly absorbed orally.
 The clearance of the drug after rapid intravenous injection follows a triphasic decay pattern: a very rapid steep descent (alpha phase); a narrow-middle region (beta-phase) and a much longer terminal region (gamma phase).
 The terminal phase half-life of the drug varies from 15-155 hours.

 Dosing with the drug more frequently than once weekly is therefore probably unnecessary.

-Patients with impaired hepatic or biliary function, as evidenced by a raised serum alkaline phosphatase, have been shown to have a significantly prolonged vincristine elimination half-life.
+Patients with impaired hepatic or biliary function, as evidenced by a raised serum alkaline phosphatase, have been shown to have a significantly prolonged vincristine sulphate elimination half-life.

 Both in vivo and in vitro laboratory tests have failed to demonstrate conclusively that this product is mutagenic.
 No evidence of carcinogenicity was found following intraperitoneal administration in rats and mice, although this study was limited.

 In several animal species, vincristine sulphate can include teratogenic effects, as well as embryo lethality, with doses that are non-toxic to the pregnant animal.
+Mice treated with a single IP administration of 0.25 to 0.35 mg/kg, vincristine sulphate on day 9 of pregnancy, showed foetal resorption rates of 49% to 57% (control: 6%) and 32% to 66% of surviving foetuses showed malformations.

 As a classic tubulin binder, the primary mode of action of vincristine is aneugenicity, but at higher doses and over prolonged dosing intervals, the expression of clastogenicity becomes a possibility.